 Via di S. Niccolò, 2

 Since Stefano’s sad passing, the company has been taken over and moved to a beautiful old church on the south side of the Arno.
 In there, the customer can pick from ready-made shoes, made-to-order and bespoke – with the company’s bespoke craftsmen all work in view around the ground floor.
-A shoemaking school runs on the top floor.
+Since the pandemic, Sartoria Vestrucci is also housed in the same building.

 4. Scuola del Cuoio